WeiquanLuo/LCA-PetFoodSupplyChain/README.md

   - which industry(s) have larger impact among all industries?
   - what are the relationship between some impact relative to the input (ie. Energy, water withdraw)?
+  - how the outlier industry(s) behave in linear regression models

 ## Hightlight